-One of the simplest ways to back up your Mac is with iCloud Drive and
+One of the simplest ways to back up your Mac is with iCloud Drive

-iCloud Photos.
-Together these protect:
+and iCloud Photos.
+Together these keep online copies of:

 - Files on your Desktop